U.S. Tax Information

 Frequently Asked Questions

-I was only physically present for one day in 2022.
-Do I still need to file a tax return?
+I was only physically present for one day in 2024.
+Do I still need to file something?

 Am I able to file taxes from my home country?